harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 ## Set up your target accounts for IRSA

-Whereas chaos experiments are initiated and controlled through a service account, **target accounts** are the accounts you'll subject to chaos experiments so you can intentionally disrupt and manipulate their services.
+Whereas chaos experiments are initiated and controlled through the Kubernetes service account, **target accounts** are the accounts you'll subject to chaos experiments so you can intentionally disrupt and manipulate their services.

 In this section, you create an IAM role and set up an OIDC provider in each target account.

 ### Step 1: Create an IAM role and policy in each AWS target account

+This step lets you grant permissions for Harness CE to inject chaos targeting various AWS services in the target account.

-Create an IAM role and policy in each AWS target account to provide the required permissions for accessing the desired resources in that account.
+Create an IAM role and policy in each target account to provide the required permissions for accessing the desired resources in that account.

-This step lets you grant permissions for chaos injection targeting various AWS services.
 You have the flexibility to define the level of permissions you wish to assign to Harness CE.
 For instructions, go to [Create an IAM role and policy](https://docs.aws.amazon.com/transfer/latest/userguide/requirements-roles.html) in the AWS documentation.

 ### Step 2: Set up the OIDC provider in all target accounts